ramirolc02/ramirolc02/README.md

 ## Coding skills:

 * Java, C and Python (mainly used for CS assignments).
 Also R and Matlab.
-* Javascript for web development(react, node.js, MongoDB).
+* Javascript for web development(MongoDB, Express, React and Node stack).
 * Currently learning Elixir and Solidity.

 ## Some stats: